 Deciding where to stay in Puerto Vallarta is not easy.
 The internet returns hundreds of luxury hotel options with confusing all-inclusive terminology, vacation clubs, timeshare options and other hotels that look more like the place where your teenager self would have enjoyed Spring Break than that for a refined couple or chic group of friends.
 In terms of lodging in Puerto Vallarta, the most important decision is determining what you will be doing.

 If you are going with kids, the larger comprehensive resorts are a good choice, but you may end up a bit far from town.
 If you are looking for seclusion, try to stay out of the Playa los Muertos, where all the sodoma and gomorra and the loud music overtakes the evening sound of the waves.

-If you want to explore the city, and don’t have a car, most of the local places to eat and shops to wander around are in the downtown cobblestoned area around the Malecon so you don’t want to stay too far from.
+If you want to explore the city, and don’t have a car, most of the local places to eat the best Mexican food and shops to wander around are in the downtown cobblestoned area around the Malecon so you don’t want to stay too far from.
 I found this part of Puerto Vallarta to be both a bit of a tourist trap but also much more charming and real.
 Yes, there are stores selling all things tourist, from Mexican sombreros to fluo vests, but there are also pretty trees, colourful bougainvillea, irregular sidewalks and Cenadurias (local dining rooms) where to mingle with the locals.
 This is where I would stay if I was planning to explore the city and din’t just want to get a tan.

 Here is also where the bars and clubs are and where most of the action takes place so, day and night, you will be entertained.